Charles Hawes and Anne Wareham

 I appeared on television as a judge in the series ‘Britain’s Best Home and Garden’ on Channel 5 and Tim Richardson included me in his list of most influential British gardeners in the Telegraph, January 2012.

-I have been campaigning for the past fifteen years for a renaissance in British gardens, focusing on encouraging serious reviews of gardens and on returning gardens to their place amongst the fine arts in British culture.
+I have been campaigning for the past twenty years for a renaissance in British gardens, focusing on encouraging serious reviews of gardens and on returning gardens to their place amongst the fine arts in British culture.

 My first book, The Bad Tempered Gardener was published in May 2011 by Frances Lincoln and has been described by the Daily Mail as a ‘best seller’.
 I’m looking forward to the royalties which convince me of that…

 My second came out in April 2015: Outwitting Squirrels, and IS a best seller.
+Let’s hope the next one will be too =

 I have a garden blog .